DoorDash's Disaster Relief Fund is now available in Canada

 DoorDash first launched the program in 2021 in the U.S. and has since supported 100 restaurants.

-Restaurants can apply for assistance on DoorDash’s website.
+Restaurants can apply for assistance here.

 Image credit: Shutterstock